Friday, May 23, 2025

 THE GOOD NEWS OF JESUS: READING THE NEW TESTAMENT

 Greetings, children.
-Have you ever received really exciting news?
+Have you ever received exciting news?
 You will know how happy you are when this happens.
-Now I have even more happiness for you - the New Testament is the best news the world has ever received - because it tells us about JESUS!
+Now I have even more happiness for you - the New Testament is the best news the world has ever received - because it tells us about JESUS.

 What is the New Testament?

 The New Testament is the second part of the Bible.
-It tells us about the life of Jesus, His teachings, His death and resurrection, and the beginning of the church.
-The New Testament has four main parts - the gospels, the Acts of the Apostles, the letters (also known as epistles) and the Book of Revelation.
+It tells us about the life of Jesus and His teachings.
+The New Testament also tells us about Christ’s death and resurrection.
+It details the beginning of the church.
+The New Testament has four main parts.
+These are the four Gospels, the Acts of the Apostles, the Letters (also known as Epistles) and the Book of Revelation.

-• The gospels – stories about Jesus’ life (written by Saints Matthew, Mark, Luke and John)
+• The Gospels: Stories about Jesus’ life (written by Saint Matthew, St Mark, St Luke and St John)

-• Acts of the apostles – what Jesus' friends did after He went to heaven
+• Acts of the Apostles: Stories about what Jesus' friends did after He went to Heaven

-• Letters (epistles) – letters written by apostles like Paul to help Christians grow
+• Letters (Epistles): These are letters written by apostles like St Paul to help Christians grow

-• The book of revelation - a vision of heaven and Jesus' final victory.
+• The book of Revelation: This is the story of St John’s vision of Heaven and Jesus' final victory.

 Who is Jesus?

 • Jesus is the Son of God, Who came to earth to save us from our sins and to open the way to Heaven.
-Jesus also came to show us how to love, and to be really good people
+Jesus also came to show us how to love everyone, and how to be good people

 • Jesus was born in Bethlehem

-• While Jesus was here on earth, He performed wonderful miracles and taught us to pray
+• Jesus performed wonderful miracles and taught us how to pray

 • Jesus died on the cross to save us from our sins.
-But we don't need to be sad - Jesus rose again, and He's alive in Heaven!
-He also is here with us on earth, though we can't always see Him
+But we do not need to be sad: Jesus rose again, and He is alive in Heaven.
+He also is here with us on earth, though we cannot always see Him

-• We will also rise again at the Resurrection, and we will live forever with God and Jesus in heaven and be very happy.
+• We will also rise again at the Resurrection.
+We will live forever with God and Jesus in Heaven and be very happy.
 All we need to do is to follow the Word of God and try to be good people

 • Jesus fights the devil, who is a very naughty fallen angel.
 Jesus wants us to follow God's way and only do good and holy things.
 Jesus does not want us to do bad things like the devil does.